newhavenrb/conferences/Ignite-RailsConf.md

+**Presenter:** Ignite RailsConf

+## Bio

+> Five minutes, 20 slides.
+What would you say?
+Sixteen artists, technologists, thinkers, and personalities take the stage to answer this challenge.
+What is Ignite?
+Fast-paced, fun, thought-provoking, social, local, global - Ignite is all of these and more.
+It's a high-energy evening of 5-minute talks by people who have an idea - and the guts to get onstage and share it with the rest of the Rails community.

+## Notes

 From [here](http://railsconf.austinonrails.org/ignite).
 > Five minutes, 20 slides.
 What would you say?
 Sixteen artists, technologists, thinkers, and personalities take the stage to answer this challenge.
 What is Ignite?
 Fast-paced, fun, thought-provoking, social, local, global - Ignite is all of these and more.
 It's a high-energy evening of 5-minute talks by people who have an idea - and the guts to get onstage and share it with the rest of the Rails community.
 We're looking for a wide range of talks and are currently accepting speaking proposals - submit your speaking proposal now!
 Not all of the talks will be Rails-specific but all will be of interest to Rails developers.
 You do not have to be a RailsConf attendee to attend or speak at the event.
 Proposals were due by 5 pm CT on Friday, 4/13/2012.